camlawlorforsyth/ACCEPT_project/README.md

 [correlations.xlsx](correlations.xlsx) is the master table of correlations found when plotting all parameters against one-another.
 Sheet 1 contains the Spearman rank coefficients, while Sheet 2 contains the associated two-tailed p-values.

+[observations.xlsx](observations.xlsx) is the master table of all observations used in the preliminary analysis, and encompasses some 977 observations, totaling more than 28.8 Ms of clean observation time.

 ## Automated Reduction Process ##

 Scripts and files relevant to the automated reduction process, including explanatory READMEs and instructions, can be found in [reduction/](reduction).